ufo-github/ponyfoo/ENV.md

 You shouldn't need to touch these, but you can, of course.

-- **ZOMBIE_CRAWLER**: Whether or not to configure a headless browser to yield something other than a bunch of templates when a crawler hits the site.
-By default, this is set to true.
+- **ENABLE_ZOMBIE_CRAWLER**: Whether or not to configure a headless browser to yield something other than a bunch of templates when a crawler hits the site.
+By default, this is set to `true`.

 - **SALT_WORK_FACTOR**: Your choice of a salt work factor for [**bcrypt**](https://github.com/ncb000gt/node.bcrypt.js) encryption, shouldn't need to edit.

 - **SESSION_SECRET**: Your session storage secret key.

-- **SHOW_VERSION**: Whether to display the current version number on a few, discrete places.
+- **ENABLE_VERSION_DISPLAY**: Whether to display the current version number on a few, discrete places.

 Analytics